z-aki/z-aki.github.io/docs/vuln/posts/e_jagriti.md

 Any complaint has to be uploaded on this portal before submitting it to the consumer commission registry.
-It is developed and maintained by NIC(<https://nic.gov.in>) and content owned by the Department Of Consumer Affairs, Ministry Of Consumer Affairs, Food & Public Distribution, Government Of India
+It is developed and maintained by NIC(<https://nic.gov.in>) and content owned by the Department Of Consumer Affairs, Ministry Of Consumer Affairs, Food & Public Distribution, Government Of India.

 These vulnerabilities allowed access to all case documents (including sensitive information such as ID proofs, affidavits with